Email-Dashboard/Email-Dashboard/README.md

 }
 ```

+For more specified usage you can follow [step by step](https://email-dashboard.github.io/guide/usage.html#step-by-step) instructions in docs.

 # Contributing
 Please read our [contribution guidelines](https://email-dashboard.readthedocs.io/en/latest/Contributing/).
 We are grateful for all contributions! :pray: With following our [rules of the discussions](https://github.com/Email-Dashboard/Email-Dashboard/blob/master/CONTRIBUTING.md), you can contribute many of way.
 Our [issue tracker](https://github.com/Email-Dashboard/Email-Dashboard/issues) is the preferred channel for bug reports, features requests and submitting pull requests.
 We utilized several [labels](https://github.com/Email-Dashboard/Email-Dashboard/labels) to help organize and identify issues.
 You can start with there!
 Also if you want to add some new feature: